 In June of 2022 the United States Biden Administration announced a new initiative: The Partners in the Blue Pacific (PBP).
 At that time the informal association included the US, Australia, New Zealand, Japan, and the UK.
 PBP's goal has been unclear.
-In September 2022 the White House offered some clarity on what PBP would do when it announced a more formal outline of PBP's goals: Pacific Partnership Strategy.
-PBP's main goal is to align its programs with the Pacific Island Forum's Blue Pacific.
-Included in PBP's strategy are four objectives.
+In September 2022 the White House offered some clarity on what PBP would do when it announced some of the issues PBP would work to address.
+PBP's overarching goal is to align its programs with the Pacific Island Forum's Blue Pacific.
+Included in the September 2022 White House Pacific Partnership Strategy Fact Sheet were four objectives.
 The third objective focuses on the establishment of "a resilient Pacific Islands Region prepared for the climate crisis and other 21st century challenges."
-PBP now has 6 members.
-It must recognize the climate crisis is already impacting Pacific Islands and that investments in adaptation must be prioritized.
+PBP now has 8 members as Canada, Germany, and South Korea have joined.
+PBP must prioritize addressing the climate crisis that is already impacting Pacific Islands and invest in adaptation.
 This includes relocating and shoring up hospitals.

-During natural disasters studies have shown hospitals can be a part of the problem as well as a solution.
+During natural disasters a number of studies have shown hospitals can be a part of the problem as well as a solution.
 We saw this with Charity Memorial Hospital in New Orleans.
 Hospitals care for some of the most vulnerable people, offer shelter to families and the community who leave their homes during storm and strife, but they also present some of the most difficult challenges once damaged or compromised.
 Safe and smart adaptation projects can prevent this.

 Relocating a hospital is a large capital expenditure for many Pacific Island Countries as is evidenced by the cost range of US\$1.1 million to US\$23 million for the examples presented in this analysis.
 For Pacific Island countries with limited economic flexibility worsened by the pandemic and annual disaster expenses the ability to budget for hospital adaptation such as relocation or remodeling is nearly impossible.
 While the majority of climate change policy and funding addresses efforts to cut greenhouse gas emissions, it is crucial to address adaptation to the risks from vulnerability that are already "locked in."
 This must include changing the way hospitals are viewed.
 Safe and resilient hospitals in Pacific Islands Countries are like lighthouses in a storm.
 They are as essential as the roads, ports and airports that move relief supplies during a disaster.
 It is time to stop seeing them as luxury health development items and see them for the critical role they play in resilience building in one of the most risk vulnerable regions of the world.
 List of Pacific Island Country hospitals and data on number of beds, population served, distance from hydrological threat and elevation.